felixflores/railway_operation/README.md

 ]
 ```

 RailwayOperation provides a way for you to declare the same execution chain as a series of steps in an operation.
-By doing `include RailwayOperation::Operator` to your class, the `.add_step` class method is made available and a corresponding `#run` and `.run` method will execution chain will be performed.
+By doing `include RailwayOperation::Operator` to your class,  the `.add_step` class method is made available and a corresponding `#run` and `.run` method could be used to perform the execution chain.

 ```ruby
 module Readme